fuzionq/tgc/TGCwinds.md

 ### Summary

-Tournament winds in The Golf Club tend to be slightly higher than [real life wind speeds](http://average-wind-speed.findthebest.com/).
+Tournament winds in The Golf Club tend to be slightly higher than [real life wind speeds](http://average-wind-speed.findthebest.com/) e.g. North Carolina: 7.5 mph; Chicago: 10.3 mph.
 Also, they affect the ball significantly more than they should, even on 4 yard chip shots in game.
 This makes the tournament side of the game intimidating for newer players.

 Without more data, I cannot tell if the theme makes a significant difference to the wind speeds.

 I am in favour of more local gusts in-game, to better simulate the weather conditions, and also to limit the amount of exact calculation to offset the winds' effect.
+Without winds, the game becomes very easy to calculate, e.g. see the 52 (-20) I shot yesterday in 1 mph winds in the HB ProAm tournament.

 ### Appendix